(credit: John MacDougall/AFP/Getty Images)

 (626) 449-5320

-SoCal’s oldest and largest independent bookstore is a reader’s haven.
-It’s common to find customers talking about books or crowding the wall of employee recommendations.
-With events almost daily, it gives readers an array of literary experiences.
+Boasting itself as Southern California's oldest and largest independent bookstore, Vroman's is a reader's haven.
+In fact, it's commonplace to find customers talking about books or crowding the wall of employee recommendations.
+And, with events almost daily, it's no wonder why readers and book lovers adore this place.
 Also known for its sideline products, this is the perfect stop to find the special gift for a booklover.

 Kim Allen-Niesen writes Bookstore People blog which reviews independent bookstores all over the country and discusses various literary topics.